 documentary film & filmic installation

-This film documents a counter-expedition that follows the upward movement of water throughout its natural cycle, going from the Andean-Amazon foothills to the Atlantic Ocean in the coast of Colombia.
-Along the way, this journey reveals the traces of a long-forgotten expedition in search of El Dorado but this time, a group of indigenous and non-indigenous filmmakers come to request permission from the territory and harmonize with it.
+This film documents a counter-expedition that follows the upward movement of water throughout its natural cycle, going from the Andean-Amazon foothills to the Atlantic Ocean on the coast of Colombia.
+Along the way, this journey reveals the traces of a long-forgotten expedition in search of El Dorado but this time, a group of indigenous and non-indigenous filmmakers come to request permission from the territory and harmonise with it.
 Climbing up from a river in the lower Amazon to a lake in the upper Andes, members of Ñambi Rimai Media Collective come to a sacred landscape in order to plant water back into the mountain and return a long-lost treasure.
-Their offering embodies situated forms of biocultural peace-building between regions, cultures and non/human worlds.
+Their offering embodies situated forms of bio-cultural peace-building between regions, cultures, and non/human worlds.
 Ultimately, the film explores how representational techniques like film can dialogue with a landscape that exists beyond the realm of visibility.
-By doing so, it opens an aesthetic path to explore the connection between indigenous ways of seeing, territorial thinking, mutual acknowledging and much-needed acts of reciprocity.
+By doing so, it opens an aesthetic path to explore the connection between indigenous ways of seeing, territorial thinking, mutual acknowledging, and much-needed acts of reciprocity.

 A collaboration between Felipe Castelblanco and Lydia Zimmermann.
-Currently and until March 2021 at Klingental Ausstellungsraum Basel.

 AYENAN means the smallest particle in the universe that jumpstarts life.